Dayton police investigate after video shows disabled man pulled from car by officers

 "Well, I don't think that's going to happen, sir," Owensby says.

-The officer tells Owensby that due to his history, they are going to get a K-9 to do a free air smell around the vehicle and Owensby must exit the car.
+The officer tells Owensby that due to his history, which includes drug charges, they are going to get a K-9 to do a free air smell around the vehicle and Owensby must exit the car.

 The officer again tells Owensby that he is going to assist him out of the vehicle and Owensby again tells the officer that he isn't.
 He says that there will be a lawsuit if the officer puts his hands on him.
 Owensby then calls a family member to come to the scene and to bring people with cameras.